liesware/coherence/README.md

 ## Target

-* Be cryptoserver - (it's like openssl, tcp/json insted of bash)
+* Be cryptoserver (it's like openssl, tcp/json insted of bash)
-* Be an open source (software) alternative to HSM
+* Be an open source kind of alternative to HSM

 ## Features